What is High-low Method in Accounting?

 The company is planning to produce 7,000 units in March 2019 on the back of buoyant market demand.
 Help the company accountant to calculate the expected factory overhead cost in March 2019 by using the high-low method.

-Following are the given data for the calculation of the high-low method.
+The following are the given data for the calculation of the high-low method.

 Therefore, using the above information variable cost per unit can be calculated as,